TaleWorlds/Documentations/docs/content/english/Asset Management/how_to_add_custom_fonts.md

 ##### Configuration

-* In order to be able to use our font in game, we need to specify in our **Config.xml** file that our font needs to be loaded automatically.
+* In order to be able to use our font in-game, we need to specify in our **Config.xml** file that our font needs to be loaded automatically.
 * The contents of the Config.xml should include this Config:

 		<Config>